jitsi/jitsi-meet/PULL_REQUEST_TEMPLATE.md

 🏇 = Performance improvement
 👁 = UX / UI improvement
 🏗 = Refactor
-💾 = Database Migrations
-🔎 = SQL Views
 🌦 = Env Changes
-💎 = Ruby Gem Changes
 ☕️ = JS Dependency Changes
 ⚛️ = Jane Desktop Changes
-💻 = Browser Refresh Required (Unobtrusive, Immediate, or Forced)

 ### Release Note
 > Describe here a CS friendly version of what this fixes/adds.
 If the change is behind a feature flag, please include that in your description.
 If this is a hidden change CS doesn't need to really know about then just say so.

-### Dependencies / ENV / Migrations / Client Reset
+### Dependencies / ENV
-> Describe any migrations, dependencies or ENV variables that are required for this change.
-Add notes regarding the release such as rake tasks, libraries, or the need for a client reset.
+> Describe any dependencies or ENV variables that are required for this change.
 Notify the team, if they have to update their environment.

 ### Risk Scorecard
 > 1. As the author you should check the boxes that correspond with your PR and then use the following guide to set your risk label: